 Meditation is a practice that enables you to get in touch with your true thoughts and emotions.
 Over the last decade, meditation has become wildly popular with the western world because of its physical and mental health benefits such as improved focus and concentration, reduction in stress, anxiety, depression, and improvements in sleep disorders, and much more.

 Meditation can be practiced any time of the day.
 Even before sleeping.
 Yes, it’s okay to do meditation before sleeping.
-In fact, regularly practicing meditation before sleeping can be a lot helpful in sleep related disorders like insomnia.
+In fact, regularly practicing meditation before sleeping can be a lot helpful in sleep-related disorders like insomnia.
 But there are some important things related to it that should be taken care of.

-We’ll get into the details, but first let’s understand a few basic fundamentals that will help us to better grasp the answer.
+We’ll get into the details, but first, let’s understand a few basic fundamentals that will help us to better grasp the answer.

-Let me tell you a small incident.
+Let me tell you about a small incident.
 Sometime back I conducted an evening meditation class wherein I invited a group of people for practicing mindfulness and relaxation.
 There was this gentleman who was extremely excited about the class and kept calling me time and again and started bombarding me with questions like “What will I learn”, “Will I get rid of anxiety in one session”, and many more.
-So I asked to him to attend the session and see for himself.
+So I asked him to attend the session and see for himself.